uvastatlab/statlab-fellows/README.md

-# statlab-fellows
-UVA StatLab Fellows documentation

-* Weekly meeting schedule/agenda
-* Weekly updates
-* Procedures and links

-## StatLab/Data for Democracy Fellows
+# StatLab/Data for Democracy Fellows

 Fellows will be working across the StatLab portfolio this year, contributing to our data analytics consultatino and training and advancing the Data for Democracy Public Presidency project.